YousefAbuadas/Minimum-Popular-Votes-test/README.md

-**Minimum Popular Votes to Win the Electoral College** This program calculates the minimum number of popular votes required to win the Electoral College in a specified election year.
+**Minimum Popular Votes to Win the Electoral College** -This program calculates the minimum number of popular votes required to win the Electoral College in a specified election year.
 It takes into account the distribution of electoral votes across states and uses a combination of brute force and optimization techniques to find the least number of popular votes needed to secure a majority in the Electoral College.